 The language used for the application dossier should be common in the medical field (i.e., English), but documents addressed to the subjects should be in their national and understood language(s).
-The CT Admin/User "Submitter" can submit Part I and Part II together, but there is also the possibility for them to submit only Part I for review and approval; Part II may be submitted up to two years after Part I assessment has been completed.
+The CTIS User Administrator/User can submit Part I and Part II together, but there is also the possibility for them to submit only Part I for review and agreement; Part II may be submitted up to two years after Part I assessment has been completed.

-Part II dossier may include recently published by the European Commission, harmonised templates, and documents such as Investigator Curriculum Vitae (CV), declaration of interest, site and facilities suitability, recruitment and informed consent procedure, and payment of compensation.
+Part II dossier may include recently published by the European Commission, harmonised templates and documents such as Investigator Curriculum Vitae (CV), declaration of interest, site and facilities suitability, recruitment and informed consent procedure, and payment of compensation.

-Using harmonised templates by NCAs or sponsors across all of the EU are not mandatory, but strongly recommended by the European Commission.
-NCAs inform the applicants whether the harmonized templates are accepted by them, and whether the templates must be translated or if they should use the specific templates published on the NCAs' websites.
+Using harmonised templates by NCAs or sponsors across all of the EU will be not mandatory, but strongly recommended by the European Commission.
 In the application dossier, the sponsor shall propose one of the MSCs as the Reporting Member State (RMS), which will coordinate the validation and evaluation of the assessment process of the application.
 There should be one RMS for each study/protocol.
 If no MSC is willing to be the RMS or more than one MSC is willing to be the RMS, then the RMS should be selected by agreement among the MSCs.
 In case of only one MSC participating in the clinical trials that MSC will automatically be the RMS.
 The RMS shall notify the sponsor and, if applicable, other MSCs, that is the RMS within six working days from the submission of the application dossier through the CTIS.